SY Transformer Feed Barley

 SY Transformer has an intermediate development rate for harvest maturity.

-SY Transformer can be planted on all soil types where barley is already grown and can be grown as a first or second-year cereal.
-As a second-year cereal, barley is generally more take-all tolerant than wheat, however, yield will be lower than a first-year barley crop.
+SY TRANSFORMER can be planted on all soil types where barley is already grown and can be grown as a first or second-year cereal.
+As a second-year cereal, barley is generally more take-all tolerant than wheat, however, yield will be lower than a first year barley crop.

 Disease resistance